Skip to main content

 Choose Microsoft launches its own AI deployment company with $2.5 billion commitment if

-• You need enterprise customers accessing ai infrastructure through azure
+• You need ai infrastructure teams

 • You prefer a consumer-friendly product experience